 'Spirit' is a very expressive word.
 It would be a pity to throw it away on the grounds that religious teachers have failed to clarify its meaning.
 We shall therefore use it as an alternative expression for sentient power.
 It is shorter and therefore more economic to use, and providing we do not forget its meaning, we have a lot to gain from its continued use.
 There is far too much weight behind the word from the past thought and feeling of the human race, to be able to justify its complete abandonment.
 It still has power to evoke the highest feelings of which the human soul is capable, and to refuse to use a word of such powerful associations would be, to say the least, ill-advised, considering the high aim we have set ourselves, that is, the attainment of the highest possible development of our consciousness.

-From daybook this point of the author on, the book be 's wisdom. ecomes, as r nentioned in the Editor's Note,
+From this point on, the book becomes, as mentioned in the Editor's Note, a daybook of the author's wisdom.